RadishSystems/choiceview-connect-integration/connect/Lambda_Parameters.md

   _True_ if the session state is now available.
 This indicates that the caller has started the session.
 - **SessionUrl**
   This url is called by the lambda to perform session operations.
 It is returned when the **SessionRetrieved** parameter is _True_.
-  This parameter must be copied to the contact attributes for the lambda to sucessfully execute subsequent actions.
+  This parameter must be copied to the contact attributes for the lambda to successfully execute subsequent actions.
 - **PropertiesUrl**
   This url is called by the lambda to perform session property operations.
 It is returned when the **SessionRetrieved** parameter is _True_.
-  This parameter must be copied to the contact attributes for the lambda to sucessfully execute subsequent actions.
+  This parameter must be copied to the contact attributes for the lambda to successfully execute subsequent actions.
 - **ControlMessageUrl**
   This url is called by the lambda to perform control message operations.
 It is returned when the **SessionRetrieved** parameter is _True_.
-  This parameter must be copied to the contact attributes for the lambda to sucessfully execute subsequent actions.
+  This parameter must be copied to the contact attributes for the lambda to successfully execute subsequent actions.

 When **SessionRetrieved** is _True_, the response will also contain the current state of the session and the session properties.
 See the **GetSession** action for details about the session state and session parameters.